By Janet Fluker, MEd, MS, LPC

 Help for Families

 MARR’s Family Recovery Center offers a number of different open groups for families struggling with the addiction of a loved one.
 We provide therapist-led groups specifically for spouses, as well as a general group for all family members.
-And, our volunteer-led spiritual group is centered on the Twelve Steps.
-For more information on family support groups at MARR, call our Family Recovery Center at 678-805-5118.
+And, our volunteer-led spiritual group is centered on the 12 Steps.
+For more information on family support groups at MARR, call our Family Recovery Center at 678-805-5169.
 For helpful literature on family recovery, visit our Family Resources page.

 Janet Fluker, MEd, MS, LPC is the director of MARR’s Family Recovery Center.
 She worked as an educator in the school system and a minister in local churches before earning her master’s degree in counseling at Georgia State University in 1996.
 She worked as a pastoral counselor in private practice for 12 years before joining the MARR staff.
 Fluker has extensive training and experience in working with families, couples and children, and leads workshops on topics related to family recovery.